Knowledge-Informed Kernel State Reconstruction from Heterogeneous Partial Observations: Problem Formulation

-Standard smoothing techniques such as splines fail to account for the structural constraints $\mathcal{C}$ or the heterogeneous operators $\mathcal{H}_i$.
+\textbf{Optimization Framework.} Standard smoothing techniques such as splines fail to account for the structural constraints $\mathcal{C}$ or the heterogeneous operators $\mathcal{H}_i$.
 Instead, we formulate the reconstruction as a risk minimization problem in a Reproducing Kernel Hilbert Space (RKHS), denoted by $\mathcal{H}_K$.

-We seek the trajectory function $\hat{x} \in \mathcal{H}_K$ that minimizes the regularized empirical risk including domain knowledge of the form:

-where $\|\cdot\|_{\mathcal{H}_K}$ denotes the RKHS norm, and $\mathcal{R}_{\text{phys}}$ is a penalty term enforcing domain knowledge (defined in Section 3).
-This formulation is equivalent to Maximum A Posteriori (MAP) estimation under Gaussian process priors, providing a principled framework to reconstruct derivatives $\dot{\hat{x}}$ required for the subsequent symbolic regression step.
+We seek the trajectory function $\hat{x} \in \mathcal{H}_K$ that minimizes the regularized empirical risk including domain knowledge of the form: where $\|\cdot\|_{\mathcal{H}_K}$ denotes the RKHS norm, and $\mathcal{R}_{\text{phys}}$ is a penalty term enforcing domain knowledge (defined in Section 3).
+This formulation is equivalent to Maximum A Posteriori (MAP) estimation under Gaussian process priors, providing a principled framework to reconstruct derivatives.